TetherIO/cs260_spring_23/Assignment2/README.md

 - Testing centered around returning the entire list in order? accessing the value of at a certain index? accessing an empty list?
 - Code backed up using git/github

+### Breaking Down the Problem

+- Node struct/class
+	* holds two values
+		- data
+		- address of 'next' node

+- List structure
+	* One node attribute pointing head node
+		- head node initiliazed to null

+	* add element(n)
+		- receives an index value (n)
+		- receives a value for the element at position n
+		- creates a new node with value and null address
+		-